due-benchmark/du-schema/README.md

 The aim of the `documents_content` schema is to store outputs from external tools.
 We decided to create a format - _common format_ - for storing information about documents' contents.
-The main advantage of a common format, compared to hOCR, is using less disc space.
+The main advantage of a common format, compared to hOCR, is easier parsing and the use of less disk space.

 Information that is stored in the common format is a list of tokens created from the document's text, positions of those tokens represented by bounding boxes, and confidence scores of the OCR engine.
 What